jordan-castro/easyjs/README.md

 ```

 ## I think the main thing is
-I'm building EasyJS to run wherever JavaScript runs, this is because it transpiles into js.
+I'm building EasyJS to run wherever JavaScript runs, this is because it compiles into js.
 That means you could in theory use it with node, bun, deno, on the browser, apps, ect.
 The whole idea is to make an easier, modern, intuitive language that replaces nasty JS.

 ## What's wrong with JS?
 A lot of things, but to get started the main things which every JS developer will mention